wangshuai111/learn/readme.txt

-my name is tom
+my name is lily,haha
-my age is man
+my age is woman
-my home is Zao
+my home is qin